neuralmagic/sparseml/src/sparseml/transformers/README_question_answer.md

   ...
 ```

-To learn about the Hugging Face Transformers parameters in more detail, please also refer to [Hugging Face Transformers documentation](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments).
+To learn about the Hugging Face Transformers parameters in more detail, refer to [Hugging Face Transformers documentation](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments).

 ## Once the Training is Done...